 Solar carports offer the best of both worlds – allowing users to optimize limited real estate by transforming unproductive parking spots into renewable energy-generation machines.

 In addition to generating cheaper and cleaner electricity for their owners, solar carports also provide protection from the elements:

-On the hottest days of the year, solar carports help shade vehicles – resulting in more comfortable commutes for their drivers
+On the hottest days of the year, solar carports help shade vehicles, resulting in more comfortable commutes for their drivers

-Solar carports provide protection from rain, sleet, and snow – helping to prolong the useful lifetimes of the vehicles underneath
+Solar carports provide protection from rain, sleet, and snow, helping to prolong the useful lifetimes of the vehicles underneath

-This is a relatively recent benefit.
-But solar carports can be integrated with EV-charging solutions:
+Commercial and residential solar carports can be integrated with EV-charging solutions:

 Business owners who install solar carports with chargers give EV drivers another reason to walk through the door

 Although solar carports carry a higher price tag, they are easier to manipulate and optimize than traditional rooftop PV systems.
 It’s much easier to reorient a parking spot than it is to reposition an entire roof.
 And this allows installers to orient their clients’ carports in the optimal direction to maximize sun capture – and by extension, solar power generation, carbon offsets, and monthly savings.